PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ## Summary

-PECOS should support constructing programs from typed resources and unresolved instruction applications, then selecting implementations in an explicit lowering environment.
+PECOS should support constructing programs from typed graph values/resources and unresolved instruction applications, then selecting implementations in an explicit lowering environment.
 Logical QEC is the first motivating dialect: users create abstract surface-code patches and logical operations, then lower the program to Guppy, `TickCircuit`, `DagCircuit`, Stim, and detector error models.